-2009 \$ million 2008 \$ million

-Within one year 5 28
+2010 \$ million 2009 \$ million Within one year - 5

-After one year but within five years - 3

-Balance at 31 December 5 31

 The operating leases are mainly related to work areas used for construction of new railways.
-During the year, amounts payable under operating leases totalling \$24 million (2008: \$33 million) were capitalised as part of construction in progress or deferred expenditure, as appropriate.
+In 2009, amounts payable under operating leases totalling \$24 million were capitalised as part of construction in progress or deferred expenditure, as appropriate.

-34 Retirement Benefit Scheme
+34 Retirement benefit scheme

-The Group operated a Mandatory Provident Fund Scheme ("MPF Scheme") under the Hong Kong Mandatory Provident Fund Schemes Ordinance.
-The MPF Scheme was a defined contribution retirement plan administrated by independent trustees.
-Under the MPF Scheme, the employer and its employees were required to make contributions to the plan at 5% of the employees' relevant income, subject to a cap of monthly relevant income of \$20,000.
+The Group operates a Mandatory Provident Fund Scheme ("MPF Scheme") under the Hong Kong Mandatory Provident Fund Schemes Ordinance.
+The MPF Scheme is a defined contribution retirement plan administrated by independent trustees.
+Under the MPF Scheme, the employer and its employees are required to make contributions to the plan at 5% of the employees' relevant income, subject to a cap of monthly relevant income of \$20,000.

-35 Debt Facilities
+35 Debt facilities